NIH Diversity/Minority Supplements for Your R01

 - Overall, this is very simple on the application side of things but very complicated on the Vanderbilt/HR side.

-At Vanderbilt?
-We’ll soon have examples of minority supplement applications in our funded grants library.
-Email email@example.com to get access.
+Are you at Vanderbilt?
+We have examples of minority supplement applications in our funded grants library.
+Email firstname.lastname@example.org to get access.

 Not at Vanderbilt?
 Here’s how to find examples at your own institution:

 Visit NIH RePORTER, put your university into the “Organization” field,” and then under the “Project Details” heading, put “S” into the last of the little boxes that make up a project number: